 Director, Jeffry Davis

 The Interdisciplinary Studies major promotes the educational goals of Christian liberal arts learning, emphasizing the importance of becoming a whole human being who can integrate knowledge from various disciplines and express it with critical understanding, creative skill, and redemptive purpose.
 Students who become IDS majors complete their undergraduate education in an unconventional way, designing a unique “program of study” (POS).
-This POS (pre-set or personal) integrates selected coursework from various disciplines.
+Each POS (personal or pre-set) integrates selected coursework from various disciplines.

 For the personal option, the IDS major must submit a final version of the program of study that specifies upper-divisional course work from any two or three of the College’s existing academic majors, which must be approved by the IDS program director and IDS Faculty Committee.
 Thereafter, the program of study may not be altered by the student without the expressed written approval of the IDS program director.
 The program of study should be informed by the student’s “guiding directives,” which serve to clarify the rationale for the IDS major’s integrative work.
 The guiding directives include, 1) examining a worthwhile problem, 2) asking a central question pertaining to the problem, and 3) exploring a theme related to the problem.
 The guiding directives establish the basis for the student’s choice of courses listed in the program of study.
 Courses selected for the program of study must be thematically congruous and reflect the ideal of a coherent, integrated whole.
 The culmination of the IDS major’s program of study will be the IDS research project, which will require the student to complete qualitative or quantitative research and writing on a topic related to the specified program of study.
 This final project will be completed in the IDS Senior Seminar, presented to peers, and evaluated by two faculty members knowledgeable about the topic.
 IDS majors often focus their projects on central issues pertaining to the arts, social sciences (including urban studies), humanities, natural sciences, HNGR, communication, modern culture, social policy, and the health professions, to name a few.